xaviermignot/xaviermignot.github.io/_drafts/app-service-bicep-github-actions.md

 As always all code described here can be found on my [GitHub](https://github.com/xaviermignot/bicep-app-service-slots), with all the instructions in a README to run the demo by yourself.
 The demo consists in an ASP.NET web, Bicep code and GitHub Actions workflows.
 The repository contains the materials of both posts of the series, in this post I will focus on provisioning a simple Web App (without slots) and on the GitHub Actions parts.
+I have simplified the code samples in this post to focus only on the first step of the series.

 ## Creating the Azure resources with Bicep